-Are tenants in Northern Virginia required to purchase renter's insurance?
+Are renters in Northern Virginia required to pay for renter's insurance?

 The Commonwealth of Virginia does not require that tenants in Northern Virginia to obtain a renter's insurance policy.
-However, leases prepared by our property managers require that tenants obtain a renter's insurance policy to cover losses of the tenant's personal property due to theft, fire, renter negligence, or if someone is injured at the rental property.
-An owner’s insurance policy protects the rental property from loss, but not the tenant’s personal property if it is damaged, destroyed or stolen.
+However, our leases require that renters buy a renter's insurance policy which pays for losses of the tenant's personal property due to theft, fire, tenant negligence, or if someone is injured at the rental dwelling.
+A’s insurance policy protects the rental property from loss, but not the renter’s personal property if it is damaged, destroyed or stolen.
 Please contact your insurance agent to let them know that you are putting your property into service.

-a free source for property owners in Northern Virginia
+a free archive for rental investors in Northern Virginia

 - Before you lease out your rental property in Northern Virginia